 You might want to have a cleaning service come in regularly.
 Or you could hire one to do a thorough scouring a few times a year.

 Cook in Advance

 Be ready for days when you don't feel like cooking.
 Make and freeze extra meals on your good days.

-Don't be shy about telling your partner it's their turn to make dinner, or about asking friends to drop off meals when you're having a flare.
+Also, don't be shy.
+Telling your partner it's his or her turn to make dinner.
+Ask friends to drop off meals when you're having a flare.
 Look into prepared meal delivery plans, too.